GoogleChrome/web.dev/src/site/content/en/blog/receive-shared-data/index.md

 ### Accepting application changes

-If the shared data changes the target app in some way ('causes an immediate side effect', in the language of the spec) the `method` value should be `"POST"` and `enctype` is required.
+If the shared data changes the target app in some way, for example, saving a bookmark in the target application the `method` value should be `"POST"` and `enctype` is required.
 The example below creates a bookmark in the target app.
 Hence it uses `"POST"` for the `method` and `"multipart/form-data"` for the `enctype`.